 #4 Enjoy the Best View at Twin Peaks

-When hearing Twin Peaks, I still think about the movie Twin Peaks, though these two hills are not scary at all.
+When hearing Twin Peaks, I still think about the movie Twin Peaks, though these two hills, with an elevation of about 925 feet (282 m), are not scary at all.
 Instead, they offer the best view in town (unfortunately, it was very foggy when I visited, so my view was not as awesome as it should have been).
+On a clear day, you can even see the Golden Gate Brigde, Bay Bridge, and Alcatraz from up there.

 #5 Visit Alcatraz

 I am one of those tourists/travelers who really thought that it was possible to book an Alcatraz ticket once I was in SF.
 Well, no it was not.
-It was actually sold out for 4-5 weeks in advance.
+I was told to book in advance but I though, I knew better and people exaggerate.
+But it was actually sold out for 4-5 weeks in advance.

-Do not make the mistake of ignoring this.
+Do not make the mistake of ignoring the tip with booking early.
 Normally, booking two weeks in advance would be fine to get some tickets and explore the infamous prison.

 #6 Rest at Golden Gate Park

-Fisherman´s Wharf is a popular area in San Francisco with many restaurants, hotels, and little shops.
+Fisherman´s Wharf is a popular tourist area on the northern waterfront with many restaurants, hotels, and little shops.
 You can also do boat and city cruises from here and it is one of the must-see areas.
+Yes, it is touristy – yes, I still liked it.

 If I could turn back the hands of time I would have done a segway tour here.